Fast Company’s creative directors describe how we got that FC look over 25 years

 Alan devised these design guidelines:

-- Always look for ways to “ratchet up the caffeine”
+- Always look for ways to “ratchet up the caffeine.”

 - Every issue should leave readers with more energy after they’ve read it than they had before they read it.